 Slowly wrap each filo layer up over the spinach and feta filling.
 The filo dough might be difficult to handle, try to do this delicately.
 Continue wrapping each individual filo sheet until all of the sheets have been folded over.

 Spread some shredded parmesan on top, if desired.
-Bake for 20 to 25 minutes in the middle of the oven at 375 ℉ (190 ℃) using convection bake or at 400 ℉(205 ℃) using regular bake.
+Bake for 20 to 25 minutes in the middle of the oven at 375 ℉ (190 ℃) using convection bake or at 400 ℉ (205 ℃) using regular bake.
 Keep an eye on the pie because filo can burn quite easily.
-Sometimes, our ovens are actually cooking at a different temperature than we think they are, so I usually keep an oven thermometer in the oven as well to monitor the temperature accurately.

 Tips and Tricks